 Suggestions

-Add validation step after running the analyzer (e.g., 'Verify output contains all three components before presenting to user')
+Add a validation step after running the analyzer (e.g., check exit code, verify JSON output is well-formed) before presenting results to the user.

 | Dimension | Reasoning | Score |